rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-As you can see, you can generate mailers just like you use other generators with
-Rails.
-Mailers are conceptually similar to controllers, and so we get a mailer,
-a directory for views, and a test.
+The generator has created a mailer, a directory for views, and a test.

-If you didn't want to use a generator, you could create your own file inside of
+An alternative to using a generator is to create a file inside of
-app/mailers, just make sure that it inherits from `ActionMailer::Base`:
+app/mailers that inherits from `ActionMailer::Base`:

 ```ruby
 class MyMailer < ActionMailer::Base